 Can I customise a package?

 Yes!
 The package prices are only the standard prices and are completely customisable.
 If you would like your book to be bigger, have coloured foils and die cutting, then the package price will change to reflect these additions.

 What about illustrators?

-Illustrator fees are not included in Little Steps packages, however, we can suggest illustrators if needed.
-Illustrators usually cost around $2000 (for a 32p picture book).
+Illustrator fees are not included in Little Steps packages however, we can suggest illustrators if needed.
+Illustrators usually have a starting cost of around $3000 (for a 32pp picture book).

 Are there any hidden costs?

 No. Our costs include all that is needed to get the book published and into stores.
 The only thing we may have to charge extra for is anything additional, like extra finishes (e.g. embossing) or shipping to multiple destinations or non-metro areas.

 How is payment processed?